Marc Cucurella: International career

 After representing Spain at under-16, under-17 and under-19 level, Cucurella was called up to the Spain under-21 team in September 2019, playing 2021 UEFA European Under-21 Championship qualification matches against Kazakhstan and Montenegro.
 He captained Spain to the semi-final stage of the 2021 European U21 championship, where they were beaten by Portugal.

 Cucurella was also part of the Spain under-23 team that won the silver medal at the 2020 Olympic Games, that took place in 2021 due to the previous year's postponement as a result of the COVID-19 pandemic.

 In November 2020, manager Luis Enrique called up Cucurella to the senior Spain squad for UEFA Nations League games against Switzerland and Germany, as José Gayà was injured.
 He was an unused substitute for the fixtures.

 Due to the isolation of some national team players following the positive COVID-19 test of Sergio Busquets, Spain's under-21 squad were called up for the international friendly against Lithuania on 8 June 2021.
 Cucurella made his debut, acting as captain, in this match that Spain won 4–0.

 On 26 March 2024, Cucurella won his second cap for the Spain senior team, playing the full 90 minutes at left back in a 3–3 draw with Brazil at the Estadio Santiago Bernabéu.

 In June 2024, Cucurella was named in Spain's squad for UEFA Euro 2024 in Germany.
 He made his competitive debut in the team's opening match of the tournament, starting at left back as La Furia Roja beat Croatia 3–0 at Berlin's Olympiastadion.
-In the quarter-finals against Germany, Cucurella was the center of controversy when he touched the ball with his hand in the penalty area, yet no penalty was awarded from the referee because he wasn't considered to be "unnaturally enlarging his body" with his arm when the ball hit his hand.
+In the quarter-finals against Germany, Cucurella was the center of controversy after he had blocked a shot with his hand inside the penalty area, yet no penalty was awarded from the referee as his arm's movement when it hit the ball wasn't considered to be "unnaturally enlarging the body", this subsequently prevented Germany from sending the game into penalties and potentially advancing.
 Cucurella provided the assist on Mikel Oyarzabal's winning goal as Spain defeated England 2–1 in the final.
 He was also named in the Team of the Tournament.

 On 4 September 2025, during 2026 FIFA World Cup qualification, Cucurella scored his first international goal during Spain's 3–0 victory against Bulgaria.
+On 25 May 2026, he was named in Spain’s squad for the 2026 FIFA World Cup, where he helped his team win their second title.

+Personal life

+Cucurella met his partner, Claudia Rodríguez, in 2018.
+The couple have three children together, the eldest of whom has autism.
+Marc has spoken publicly about his eldest child's autism, sharing that the child is nonverbal and found common schooling extremely difficult, with Cucurella and Rodríguez saying they had a hard time finding a school that would cater to the child's needs.